Thanatisia/distinstall-python/README.md

         + [ ] Easier distribution methods - i.e. Compilation into binary using compilers for python like pyinstaller
 - [ ] Bug Fixes
     + [ ] Fixed technical terminologies and makes it easier to understand
+- [ ] Refactoring
+    + Remake the main CLI utility entry point to be less messy